 Almost every New Yorker has seen the impact of a traffic collision in our city and understands how devastating these events could be.
 But it can be extremely hard to move on and recover from a car accident once you have been involved in it.
 You have to adjust to your new injuries, try to cover rent if you have to take time off from work, and try to get your medical bills covered.
 This can be especially distressing when an insurance company offers you a low-ball settlement offer.

-Wingate, Russotti, Shapiro & Halperin, LLP has helped many people and their families recover losses after a New York City car accident.
+But there is help out there.
+Wingate, Russotti, Shapiro & Halperin, LLP, has helped many people and their families recover after a traffic collision, and our New York City car accident attorneys can advocate for proper compensation from the at-fault insurance company.
+While no amount of money can undo the trauma of a car crash, a car accident claim can significantly ease your financial burdens and compensate you for your pain and suffering.
 Contact us today to find out how we can help you.
 We can be reached at (212) 986-7353.

 - Property damage and loss

 - Wrongful death damages if you lost a loved one

 Damages will ultimately come down to the type of injury you have suffered and the available liability policies.
 Brain injuries, for example, can cause a range of both physical and psychological injuries, such as mood swings and PTSD.
 However, even a spinal cord injury, while it may not affect your brain, can lead to emotional issues as you contend with your disability.
 To ensure you receive every cent owed to you after a collision, you will need an attorney who can thoroughly review your case and collect all available evidence to support your claim.